defold/extender/README.md

 ### Stop

+To stop a local server started with `run-local.sh`, simply press `CTRL+C`.

-To stop the service, you need to call stop on the current service script, and also provide the folder with the `.pid` file:
+To stop the stand alone service, you need to call stop on the current service script, and also provide the folder with the `.pid` file:

 ```
 $ ./local/current/service.sh stop ~/work/extender/local